-While Keech Hospice Care's gender pay gap compares favourably with that of other organisations, Keech is committed to doing everything it can to maintain and, if possible, reduce the gap.
+While Keech Hospice's gender pay gap compares favourably with that of other organisations, Keech is committed to doing everything it can to maintain and, if possible, reduce the gap.

-To date, the steps that Keech Hospice Care has taken to promote gender diversity in all areas of its workforce include the following.
+To date, the steps that Keech Hospice has taken to promote gender diversity in all areas of its workforce include the following.

-- As well as quantitate analysis of the data, we have embarked on qualitative analysis in the form of staff surveys that specifically ask staff for their views on pay and reward. - An established remuneration committee to make recommendations on director's pay. - We embarked on a full review of our pay and benefits which was led by an external pay consultant and a new competency based pay system including new pay scales was introduced in October 2021.
-This involved benchmarking roles and saw increases in salary levels in some areas to bring them to the market median, particularly in the lower bands and resulted in us removing the lowest banding.
-The whole organisation have now been moved onto this scale include director's. - An EDI group has been established and part of their terms of reference is to ensure all policies and practices promote equality and diversity.
+- As well as quantitate analysis of the data, we have embarked on qualitative analysis in the form of staff surveys that specifically ask staff for their views on pay and reward.
+This data is used to inform decisions regarding pay and reward. - Questions in the survey directly linked to equity of opportunity are analysed to ensure that fair principles are applied to all. - An established remuneration committee to make recommendations on all pay and benefits, including directors pay. - All pay, including senior pay, is on our competency based pay system and all posts are evaluated through our job evaluation scheme to determine the appropriate salary grade. - Regular benchmarking exercises take place and the results of these are used to remodel pay scales to ensure that they are both fair and competitive across all levels of the organisation. - An EDI group has been established and part of their terms of reference is to ensure all policies and practices promote equality and diversity, and as a forum to raise concerns.